nkatzenberger/Senior-Design-Project-L3M/README.md

-# TODO: SET UP CIRCLE CI, THIS NEEDS TO BE DONE BY THE REPO ADMIN (NICK)
+# TODO: CircleCI is set up, need a test file

 # Senior-Design-Project-L3M
 Project focusing on creating an online installer for open source llms.